-Selling a home during a recession may be more difficult but it is being done.
-In any market some homes always sell at the highest price.
-These sellers are always the most outstanding homes.
-In the past few years, in a seller's market (buyers far outnumber sellers) planning the home sale to the extreme brought sellers larger profits.
-Many buyers were willing to pay a premium price for a truly exceptional home (or one that appeared exceptional).
-Now, the market is leaning toward a buyer's market, so sellers must work harder.
+In any real estate market some homes always sell at the highest price.
+These homes are always the most outstanding homes.
+Many buyers are willing to pay a premium price for a truly exceptional home (or one that appears exceptional).
+A seller must work hard to achieve this look and feel of a truly great home.